 Students may also need to attend a viva in September.

 Is it okay if I arrive in Cambridge after term starts, or leave early, or miss some teaching?

 We’d rather you didn’t.
 Induction in the first week includes important learning and relationship building that is essential for your success on the course.

 Where does the course teaching take place?

-Most classes are held in dedicated classrooms in the Institute for Public Health building (IPH) on the Biomedical Campus near Addenbrookes hospital in Cambridge.
-Some smaller groups may meet in other rooms in nearby locations, either within IPH, at Strangeways Research Laboratory, or in the Clinical School.
+Most classes are held in dedicated classrooms on the East Forvie Building on the Biomedical Campus near Addenbrookes hospital in Cambridge.
+Some smaller groups may meet in other rooms in nearby locations, either within the East Forvie building, at Strangeways Research Laboratory, or in the Clinical School.